littleosbook/littleosbook/output.md

 Writing data to the serial port is done via the data I/O port.
 However, before writing, the transmit FIFO queue has to be empty (all previous writes must have finished).
-If bit 5 of the line status I/O port is one, then the transmit FIFO queue is empty.
+The transmit FIFO queue is empty if bit 5 of the line status I/O port is equal to one.

 Reading the contents of an I/O port is done via the `in` assembly instruction.
-There is no way to use the `in` instruction from C, therefore it has to be wrapped (the same way as the `out` assembly instruction):
+There is no way to use the `in` assembly instruction from C, therefore it has to be wrapped (the same way as the `out` assembly instruction):

 ~~~ {.nasm}
     global inb